Ian-Courtright/the-timer/progress-tracking/timer-visualization-states.md

 ## Visual States

-### 1. Idle State (White Circle)
+### 1. Idle State (Filled White Circle)
-- **Appearance**: A simple white outline circle
+- **Appearance**: A solid white filled circle
-- **When Active**: When the timer is not running
+- **When Active**: When the timer is not running and no duration is set
-- **Visual Cue**: Static, minimalist representation of a timer that isn't active
+- **Visual Cue**: Clean, bright representation of a timer ready to be started

 ### 2. Countdown State (White Pie Chart)
-- **Appearance**: A white pie chart that decreases as time passes
+- **Appearance**: A white filled pie chart that decreases as time passes
 - **When Active**: When a timer with a specific duration is running
-- **Visual Cue**: The remaining segment visually represents the percentage of time remaining
+- **Visual Cue**: The filled segment visually represents the percentage of time remaining

+### 3. Zero State (Pulsing White Circle)
+- **Appearance**: A pulsing white circle with subtle zoom effect
+- **When Active**: When countdown timer reaches exactly zero
+- **Visual Cue**: Visual feedback that the timer has completed but hasn't yet entered overage

-### 3. Count-Up State (Green Circle)
+### 4. Count-Up State (Green Circle)
-- **Appearance**: A pulsing green circle
+- **Appearance**: A solid green filled circle with gentle pulsing
-- **When Active**: When timer is running with no set end time, or when a timer starts from zero
+- **When Active**: Only when a dedicated count-up timer is running (not after countdown completion)
-- **Visual Cue**: The green color and gentle pulsing indicates active time tracking
+- **Visual Cue**: The green color and subtle pulsing animation indicates active time tracking

-### 4. Overage State (Red Circle)
+### 5. Overage State (Red Circle)
-- **Appearance**: A pulsing red circle
+- **Appearance**: A solid red filled circle with more pronounced pulsing
-- **When Active**: When a timer with a set duration has expired but continues running
+- **When Active**: When a timer with a set duration has expired and goes into negative time (-00:00:01)
-- **Visual Cue**: The red color and more pronounced pulsing indicates time overrun
+- **Visual Cue**: The red color and pulsing animation provides a clear indication of time overrun

 ## Animations and Transitions

 ### State Transitions
 1. **Idle → Countdown**:
-   - White circle transforms into a pie chart segment
+   - White filled circle transforms into a decreasing pie chart
    - Container has a subtle bounce effect to indicate timer start

-2. **Countdown → Count-Up**:
+2. **Countdown → Zero**:
-   - Pie chart fades out
+   - White pie chart fades out completely
-   - Green circle fades in with scale animation
+   - White pulsing circle fades in with scale animation
-   - Green pulsing begins
+   - Provides visual feedback that the countdown has completed

-3. **Count-Up → Overage**:
+3. **Zero → Overage**:
-   - Green circle fades out
+   - White pulsing circle fades out
-   - Red circle fades in with emphasis animation
+   - Red filled circle fades in with emphasis animation
+   - Pulsing animation begins with 1-second sync to timer

+4. **Idle → Count-Up** (for dedicated count-up timers):
+   - White filled circle fades out
+   - Green filled circle fades in with scale animation
-   - Red pulsing begins with higher intensity
+   - Green pulsing begins with a consistent rhythm

-4. **Any State → Idle**:
+5. **Any State → Idle**:
-   - All animations stop
+   - Current state fades out
-   - Elements fade back to the white circle
+   - Solid white circle fades in
-   - Container has a subtle reset animation
+   - Reset animation provides visual confirmation

 ### Continuous Animations